 It is important to realize of the 4.2 million young people experiencing homelessness, 40% of them identify as LBGTQ+.
 Family conflict, and rejection of a young person’s sexual orientation and gender identity is only one cause.
 Certainly, other reasons are racism, poverty, the child welfare and juvenile systems, lack of quality education, and inadequate local support.

 Additionally, systemic racism against people of color is a major factor.
 LGBTQ youth are 120% more likely to experience homelessness.
 Black youth are 86% more likely to fall into that category.
 Latinx youth are 33% more likely to experience homelessness.
-Most importantly, LGBTQ youth of color are at much greater risk than the general population.
+Most importantly, LGBTQ youth of color are at much greater risk than their peers.